 A trail fit for walking and or running on, a small pond where lots of ducks stay in!
 (Super cute), A large lake with geese and ducks and Lots of trees!!
 Areas to play volleyball in, 3 play grounds for younger kids, a bathroom, A large parking aea, An area to go on small boats during summer, sometimes an ice cream truck, an area to eat lunch in.
 Overall, really enjoyable park, great for walking around or just doing outdoor activities.
 Noteworthy: spaces for eating

 Walking through Belmont Lake State park I noticed a number of signs telling pedestrians where certain locations and destinations are.
 There were also signs telling people about certain animal and plant species in the park.
 Then I saw a number of bird species inhabiting the large lake and rivers.
 This lake is very accessible.
 Finally there were a large amount of garbage cans so people can dispose of garbage properly.

 I come here year round and it's always enjoyable.
 It's very spacious and you have so many things to do.
 I see see a big pond, bike/ hike trails, big fields, lots of picnic tables, kid playgrounds, an ice cream truck.
 I see regular paddle boats and swan paddle boats.
 The park is very large with a lot of open space and picnic areas.
 There are not too many different types of plants, but a ton of trees.

-*** Editor's Note: In December versus the summer there was a good wilderness experience.
+*** Editor's Note: In the off season there's a good wilderness experience.